bankruptcy, creditors' rights and business reorganizations

 - Official and ad hoc committees, including committees of unsecured creditors, equity security holders and retirees

-Our bankruptcy team offers clients a comprehensive approach, bringing together the knowledge and capabilities of our team with those of attorneys in the Firm's strong complementary practices including Corporate, Litigation and Arbitration, Real Estate, Distressed Real Estate, and Environmental.
+Our bankruptcy team offers clients a comprehensive approach, bringing together the knowledge and capabilities of our team with those of attorneys in the Firm's strong complementary practices including Corporate, Litigation and Arbitration, Real Estate, and Distressed Real Estate.
 Together, we help clients navigate challenging times and address the full range of issues that can arise when reorganizing their core businesses, shedding excess assets or divisions, reformulating long-term objectives or dealing with distressed companies.

 The Practice Group is led by Kirk Brett, who is a 20+ year veteran in the area of bankruptcy, creditors’ right and business reorganizations.
 His expertise includes the acquisition of distressed businesses, bankruptcy litigation, creditor representation (for secured and unsecured creditors), representation of equity holders, directors and officers of distressed businesses, representation of official committees, and DIP Lending).